piky/devstack/doc/source/configuration.rst

      development, but if you want to see how an unreleased version of the client affects the system you can have devstack install it from upstream, or from local git trees.
    | Multiple libraries can be specified as a comma separated list.
+And you
+     could use regex format to match the repo's name.
    |

    ::